cathalgarvey/vcardenc/Readme.md

 ### About
 This is my fourth or so try at an actual vCard parser/generator library in Go.
-I attribute this largely to the terribleness of the vCard/iCal format, which should probably be burned in entirity and replaced with either hCard or a sane JSON specification.
+I attribute this largely to the terribleness of the vCard/iCal format, which should probably be burned in entirety and replaced with either hCard or a sane JSON specification.

-So, if you're planning to use this to somehow broaden the reach of vCard or further entrench its undeserved place in contacts and calander interchange, don't.
+So, if you're planning to use this to somehow broaden the reach of vCard or further entrench its undeserved place in contacts and calendar interchange, don't.

 Instead, use this to maintain, badly, legacy interchange and weep a little every time you do.